-First I made some homemade playdough.
+The first time I made sensory balls, I filled balloons with homemade playdough.
 I didn’t bother to add scent or food colouring because once it was inside the “ball”, it wouldn’t be seen or smelled.

 The next step seemed easy enough…stuff some of the playdough into a balloon.
 This was much easier said than done!!!
 I tried holding the balloon open with my fingers and shoving it in with the other hand.
 I tried holding it open with the fingers from two hands while having one of my girls shove playdough in and that resulted in little cuts on my fingers from her nails.

 At this point, I still did not have one full stress ball!
 I then came up with the idea to insert a coupler (cake decorating tool) into the top of the balloon and make skinny snakes with the playdough and get them in that way.
 It was still tedious, but it was much easier than the other methods I had tried.After making about five of these playdough filled balloons, I began to think that there must be an easier way to make these sensory balls.
 I did a google search and read about filling them with flour.
 I made a funnel out of paper and quickly filled five balloons with flour.

 The flour filled sensory balls felt very similar to the playdough filled ones.
 They had somewhat of a softer feel and did not hold their shape when pressed in the way the playdough filled ones, but when surveyed, every one of my kids preferred the flour filled sensory balls.
 I also filled a few with dry rice (also using the paper funnel) for a different sensory experience.
 None of my kids like the rice filled ones.Now when I make sensory balls, I don’t bother with the playdough ones at all.
 I fill all of them with flour instead of messing with the playdough or bothering with rice.
 The kids really like squeezing the sensory balls and they are a fraction of the cost that store-bought stress balls are.